 My relationship with horses has been tough since one of those four-legged creatures threw me into a pile of mud a couple of years ago in Costa Rica.
 Since that, I have been hesitant to ride a horse.

 That doesn’t mean I have steered clear from those beautiful beasts.
 As a matter of fact, I became very excited with the idea of visiting the Quicksilver Ranch in the Santa Ynez Valley.
 This particular area has a long history of western traditions.
 I was able to observe cowboy style towns, horse ranches, and carriages.

 Quicksilver Miniature Horse Ranch

-Quicksilver Ranch has contributed to maintain the area heritage but has also given a twist to the horse breeding business.
-The place is dedicated to breed fine, miniature horses.
+Quicksilver Miniature Horse Ranch has contributed to maintaining the area heritage but has also given a twist to the horse breeding business.
+The place is dedicated to breeding fine, miniature horses.
 Yes, you read right.
-Adorable horses roam among rolling hills, shady oaks and perfectly planted vineyards.
+Adorable horses roam among rolling hills, shady oaks, and perfectly planted vineyards.

 If you take Alamo Pintado Road from Solvang towards Los Olivos, the ranch is easily spotted on the right side (ask for directions in Solvang’s visitors center).
 The best part is that you can get pretty close to the horses for free.

 The ranch is not a petting zoo or amusement park.
 After parking inside the facilities, it is possible to walk around the pens and observe the horses.
 A lot of people stop on the street to take a look but I do not recommend this for security reasons.
 Walking around is not going to take long (unless you are with kids).